StalkerSea/ResumeAigent/.github/CONTRIBUTING.md

 ### 3. Questions/Discussions

 - If you’re unsure whether something is a bug or if you’re seeking clarification on functionality, you can ask a question.
-The best place to ask a question is on [Telegram](https://t.me/AIhawkCommunity).
 If you are asking a question on GitHub, please make sure to label your issue as a question.

 ## Issue Labeling and Response Time

-We use the following labels to categorize issues:
+I use the following labels to categorize issues:

 - **bug:** An issue where something isn't functioning as expected.
 - **documentation:** Improvements or additions to project documentation.